All Things Shipping

 What Are Accessorial Charges?

 Accessorial charges, also called value-added services, are extra shipping costs applied to freight and parcel shipments.
+An accessorial fee is an additional charge that arises due to specific circumstances, such as administrative issues, delivery challenges, or the need for reclassification and reweighing of shipments.
 Typically, these charges are added to cover the cost of extra time, labor, or care required to honor special shipping requests.

 Accessorial fees vary based on the type of shipment.
+Carriers charge accessorial fees for services that go beyond standard shipping, such as delivery challenges in congested urban areas or administrative issues.
 For example, accessorial charges for a freight shipment might include inside delivery or liftgate service needed for larger packages.
 Since parcel deliveries are smaller, accessorial charges cover things like address correction, fuel/residential surcharges, and signature on delivery.

 Common Types of Accessorial Charges When Shipping Parcels